 You may be able to request a replacement card online with your personal mySocial Security account.
 Visit our Social Security Number and Card page to learn how.
-If you cannot request a replacement card online, call your local office or our national 800 number and request that we mail you an SSN printout instead of a replacement Social Security card.
+If you cannot request a replacement card online, call your local office and request that we mail you an SSN printout instead of a replacement Social Security card.
 Unfortunately, we are unable to process replacement Social Security card requests by phone at this time.

 How can I get help from SSA?

 While our offices are not providing service to walk-in visitors due to COVID-19, we remain committed to providing ongoing benefits and vital services.
 You can still get our help by using our online services or calling us.
-If you have a critical situation that we cannot help you with by phone or online, we may be able to schedule an in-office appointment for you.
+If you have a critical situation that we cannot help you with by phone, online, fax, or mail, we may be able to schedule an in-office appointment for you.